 Rising Damp Glasgow

 Wallpaper no longer sticking to your walls the way that it used to can be one of the earliest suggestions that you may be suffering from a rising damp problem.
 Two other early indications are tidemarks and flaking paint points.
 Receiving an accurate diagnosis regarding the source of your damp problem is critical to ensure that your problem is eradicated as effectively as possible.
-Get in touch with our Glasgow based rising damp specialists who will offer free advice or visit your home to survey the problem.
+Get in touch with our Glasgow based rising damp specialists who will offer advice or visit your home to survey the problem.

 - 30 Year Guarantee

 - Experienced & Qualified, Glasgow Surveyors & Technicians

 Bricks and mortar are very porous which provides water with the perfect opportunity to travel upwards through very narrow spaces.
 This means that moisture is able to spread upwards from the ground through the wall due to liquids damaging ability to move against gravity Bricks and mortar absorbing this moisture is what causes rising damp to occur in walls.
 Your wall is absorbing the groundwater which is damaging the wall itself.